Posted June 7th, 2017 by Alexa Goyette

 The more car insurance companies you speak with and research, the higher your chances of getting the best deal will be.
-A 2016 NerdWallet article emphasized this, citing 6 to 10 as the target range of companies to look into for the best quote.
-Another study found that U.S. drivers can save an average of $859 annually by looking into different insurance companies.
+A 2016 ValuePenguin article emphasized this, citing 6 to 10 as the target range of companies to look into for the best quote.
+A NerdWallet study found that U.S. drivers can save an average of $859 annually by looking into different insurance companies.
 According to the same study, 38% of customers have never matched car insurance quotes; this is a substantial amount of people not taking advantage of lowering their own expenses.

 Don’t just check in with the big companies.

-Oftentimes, people looking for good deals on their car insurance only think to go to the major 4 insurance companies, State Farm, Geico, Allstate, and Progressive.
+Oftentimes, people looking for good deals on their car insurance only think to go to major insurance companies like State Farm, Allstate, and Progressive.
 Believe it or not, some small, local companies might have better deals than their larger counterparts.
 In some states, a small insurance company might offer you rates that are hundreds of dollars less than what some of the major insurance groups might offer.
 For example, Grange Insurance has the lowest rates for good drivers in Ohio (at $559/year in comparison to State Farm’s $891/year quote), while Erie Insurance has the lowest costs for good drivers in Pennsylvania (at $712/year in comparison to Nationwide’s $1029/year estimation).

 The magic number is…